RJM8989/WDA-project-one/README.md

 [![GitHub repo size](https://img.shields.io/github/repo-size/RJM8989/WDA-project-one)](https://github.com/RJM8989/WDA-project-one)

 This project was to design a front-end website for Darren's Barbershop.
-The aims of this project was that the website would generate traffic from a wider audience to help increase the amonut of new customers for the business as well as catering for existing customers through the use of a booking form.
-The website also has information for new and existing customers such as an decription of each barber, the address, a google map, etc...
+The aim of this project was that the website would generate traffic from a wider audience to help increase the number of new customers for the business as well as cater for existing customers through the use of a booking form.
+The website also has information for new and existing customers such as a description of each barber, the address, a Google map, etc...

 --------